tmobile/jazz/platform_login/README.md

-## Platform API Service authentication.
+## Platform API for Service authentication.
-Provides an API for authenticating a user against AD service.
+Provides an API for authenticating a user against authentication backend.

 #### Request format in JSON
 ```